How to go about hiring a wedding planner?

 4. Plan your budget

 It is always recommended to discuss monetary aspects in the initial meeting to get a sense on price points for vendors, venues and fees.
 It need not be an accurate estimate but to give you an idea of what costs would be.
-Similarly, before you schedule any meetings, work on a rough budget for items such as venues, photography, decor, catering, entertainment etc. If you having a hard time getting it done by yourself, speak to friends that have recently tied the knot and get ballpark figures.
+Similarly, before you schedule any meetings, work on a rough budget for items such as venues, photography, decor, catering, entertainment etc. If you are having a hard time getting it done by yourself, speak to friends that have recently tied the knot to get an idea of ballpark figures.

 5. Seal the deal

-Take some time to examine and compare rates, policies, services and any formal proposal/contract that you receive from your shortlisted names .
+Take some time to examine and compare rates, policies, services and any formal proposal/contract that you receive from the shortlisted names .
 If required re-schedule another meeting.
 It will help with your decision.
 Remember to make notes of all that is discussed.
 Pay close attention to the fine print as well to avoid any confusion or miscommunication before signing a contract.

 6. Get your money’s worth

-Securing the right agency and you are all ready to get started on organizing.
+Secure the right agency and you are all ready to get started on bringing the occasion to life.
 Allow the planner to take the lead and do all the heavy lifting on your behalf.
-Take the initiate to schedule meetings to stay on top of things and look to participate as much as needed to help achieve the right results.
-Keep in mind that to get the best out hiring a coordinator is to maintain excellent communication, give clear direction on your preferences and also be efficient and certain on your decision-making.
+Take the initiative to schedule meetings to stay on top of things and look to participate as much as needed especially when it comes to decision-making.
+Keep in mind that; to get the best out hiring a coordinator is to maintain excellent communication, give clear direction on your preferences and also be efficient and certain on your decisions.